GIF: Generative Interpretable Faces: Method

 \subsection{Training data}

-Our data set consists of the Flickr images (FFHQ) introduced in StyleGAN~\cite{karras2019style} and their corresponding FLAME parameters, appearance parameters, lighting parameters, and camera parameters.
-We obtain these parameters with a regression-based method derived from RingNet~\cite{Sanyal:CVPR:2019:RingNet}, trained with an additional photometric loss using a differentiable renderer~\cite{Ravi2020pytorch3d}.
+Our data set consists of Flickr images (FFHQ) introduced in StyleGAN~\cite{karras2019style} and their corresponding FLAME parameters, appearance parameters, lighting parameters, and camera parameters.
+We obtain these using DECA~\cite{DECA2020}, a publicly available monocular 3D face regressor.
 In total, we use about 65,500 FFHQ images, paired with the corresponding parameters.
+The obtained FFHQ training parameters are available for research purposes.